Inbibo/adonisfx_docs/docs/maya/muscle.md

 | **Volume Constraints**       | Float | -1.0 | ✓ | Sets the stiffness override value for volume constraints.
 If the value is less than 0.0, the global stiffness will be used.
 Otherwise, this custom stiffness will override the global stiffness. |

 > [!NOTE]
 > The *Override Shape Preserve Stiffness* and *Shape Preserve Stiffness* attributes have been deprecated.
-If the *Override Shape Preserve Stiffness* checkbox is enabled, the old *Shape Preserve Stiffness* value will be used to override the stiffness for shape preservation constraints.
+If the *Override Shape Preserve Stiffness* checkbox is enabled, the *Shape Preserve Stiffness* value will be used to override the stiffness for shape preservation constraints.
 For that reason, we recommend to disable the *Override Shape Preserve Stiffness* checkbox and use the *Shape Preservation* attribute located in the Override Constraint Stiffness section.

 #### Mass Properties